NCERT Solutions Class 9 English Supplementary Book Chapter 10 – Get Free PDF

 Question 2.
-What reasons does he give to Sergei for his telling lies?
+What reasons does he give Sergei for telling lies?

-Answer: Lushkoff says that he was sent away from the Russian choir because of him being an alcoholic.
-He tells lies because if he would tell this truth, no one would ever help him or give him money.
+Answer: Lushkoff says that he was sent away from the Russian choir because of his being an alcoholic.
+He tells lies because if he told this truth, no one would ever help him or give him money.

 Question 3.
 Is Lushkoff a willing worker?
 Why, then, does he agree to chop wood for Sergei?

 Answer: No, he is not a willing worker.
-Alcohol had undermined his strength and he had no inclination towards doing any work.
-He agrees to chop wood for Sergei not because he was hungry or wanted to work but because he is ashamed and trapped by his own words.
+Alcohol has undermined his strength, and he has no inclination to do any work.
+He agrees to chop wood for Sergei not because he is hungry or wants to work but because he is ashamed and trapped by his own words.

 Question 4.
 Sergei says, “I am happy that my words have taken effect.”
 Why does he say so?
 Is he right in saying this?

 Answer: Sergei says, “I am happy that my words have taken effect.”
 He says so because he thinks that he is the reason why Lushkoff became a notary from being a beggar.
-This is partly true but Sergei is not the only one who made Lushkoff become who he was now.
+This is partly true, but Sergei is not the only one who made Lushkoff become who he is now.

-Answer: Lushkoff is earning thirty five roubles a month.
-He is obliged to Sergei because if he hadn’t come to Sergei then he still might have been a beggar telling the same old lies of being a teacher or a student.
-But, Sergie helped him get out of the pit by giving him work.
+Answer: Lushkoff is earning thirty-five roubles a month.
+He is obliged to Sergei because if he hadn’t come to Sergei, then he still might have been a beggar telling the same old lies of being a teacher or a student.
+But Sergei helped him get out of the pit by giving him work.

-Answer: Sergie took Lushkoff to his home and gave him the task of chopping wood.
+Answer: Sergei took Lushkoff to his home and gave him the task of chopping wood.
 He asked Olga, his cook, to take Lushkoff to the wood shed and to let him chop wood.